F.A.M.E. (Chris Brown album)

 F.A.M.E. (backronym of Forgiving All My Enemies) is the fourth studio album by American singer Chris Brown.
-It was first released on March 18, 2011, through Jive Records.
+It was released on March 22, 2011, through Jive Records.
 The album serves as the follow-up to his third album Graffiti (2009), and also marks his last album with Jive Records.

 On F.A.M.E., Brown worked with several record producers and songwriters, including Kevin McCall, H Money, Timbaland, The Underdogs, Diplo and Benny Benassi among others.
 The album features guest appearances from Lil Wayne, Ludacris, Busta Rhymes, Wiz Khalifa, The Game, Justin Bieber and Big Sean, among others.
 It was supported by eight singles, "Deuces" featuring Tyga and Kevin McCall, "No BS", "Yeah 3x", "Look at Me Now" featuring Lil Wayne and Busta Rhymes, "Beautiful People" featuring Benny Benassi, "She Ain't You", "Next to You" featuring Justin Bieber, and "Wet the Bed" featuring Ludacris.
 F.A.M.E. was anticipated by three mixtapes: In My Zone, Fan of a Fan, and In My Zone 2.
 The album's aesthetics feature multicolored pop-art graffiti imagery conceived by Brown himself, Courtney Walter, and American contemporary artist Ron English.

 F.A.M.E. shows a wide variety of musical genres including R&B, pop, hip hop, dancehall, soft rock and Europop, while the lyrical content concentrates on finding the uplifting aspects of life.
 It is broadly regarded as the album that shaped Brown's musical style and persona.
 F.A.M.E. received mixed reviews from music critics, who generally praised the production and Brown's performances, while the content was subject of criticism.
 The album received three Grammy Award nominations at the 54th Grammy Awards, winning Best R&B Album, which was Brown's first Grammy Award.
 It also won Top R&B Album at the 2012 Billboard Music Awards and Album of the Year at the 2011 Soul Train Music Awards.

 F.A.M.E. debuted at number one on the US Billboard 200, with first-week sales of 270,000 copies.
 It was Brown's first number-one album in the United States and his fourth consecutive top ten album following Graffiti.
 "Yeah 3x", "Look at Me Now" and "Beautiful People" were commercially successful worldwide.
 In the United States, "Look at Me Now" topped both the Hot R&B/Hip-Hop Songs and Hot Rap Songs charts, becoming the best-selling rap song of 2011 and one of the highest-certified digital singles in the country.
 F.A.M.E. is certified triple platinum by the Recording Industry Association of America (RIAA), which makes this Brown's third multi-platinum selling album following Exclusive (2007).
 To support the release of the album, Brown embarked on his F.A.M.E.
 Tour in Australia and North America.